Understanding Chord Symbols?

 sus2 implies to substitute a second for the thirds.
 Traditionally NOT a true suspension or sus but an add2 chord or add2no3.

-For a really through chart on building chords and the chord symbols used visit the A Guide to Advanced Chord Series - Chord Building Chart book/chart page.
+For a really through chart on building chords and the chord symbols used visit: A Guide to Advanced Chord Series - Chord Building Chart page.

 End of Lesson - Thanks, Hope You Enjoyed It!